 The counter-signatory is required to verify that the photograph is a true likeness of the applicant, rather than provide any form of character reference.
 In this respect as long as the counter-signatory can verify the likeness, there is no minimum time that he/she must know the applicant.
 Other checks are made within the application process to ensure that the identification of the applicant is verified.
 Please note that the counter-signatory should be a UK passport holder and they must not be related to the applicant.

 What are the penalties for working without an SIA licence?

-For those working in a licensable role without an SIA licence the penalties are: upon summary conviction at a Magistrate's Court, Sheriff Court or District Court, a maximum penalty of six months imprisonment and/or a fine of up to £5,000.
+For those working in a licensable role without an SIA licence, the penalties are, upon summary conviction at a Magistrate's Court, Sheriff Court or District Court, a maximum penalty of six months imprisonment and/or a fine up to the statutory amount.